Witt vector affine Springer fibers: Conjugacy classes in the groups

 \subsection{Arithmetic invariants of tori}

 In this subsection we introduce a numerical invariant of a conjugacy class defined by the Artin conductor of its centralizer.
-Then we review a result of Chai-Yu \cite{ChaiYu} on the Artin conductor of tori that will be crucial for us.
+Then we review a result of Chai-Yu \cite{ChaiYu} on the Artin conductor of tori.
+This result will later be used in Theorem \ref{thm:dim-reg} to compute the dimension of the regular locus of the Witt vector affine Springer fiber for Lie algebras.
 Let $T$ be an $F$-algebraic group of multiplicative type.
 We are only interested in the case of tori but the slightly more general setting would make no difference in most of the following discussion.
 Let $\La:=X_*(T_{\overline{F}})$ be the lattice of coweights of $T$ defined over $\overline{F}$, equipped with an action of $\mathrm{Gal}(\overline{F}/F)$ through a homomorphism $\rho_T:\mathrm{Gal}(\overline{F}/F)\to\mathrm{GL}(\La):=\mathrm{Aut}_\bbZ(\La)$.
 We will define some isogeny invariants of $T$ associated to the representation

 where $\La_\bbQ:=\La\otimes_\bbZ\bbQ$. \begin{defn} The \emph{Artin conductor} of $T$, denoted $\mathrm{Art}(T)$, is defined to be the Artin conductor of the representation $\rho_{T,\bbQ}$.
 The \emph{defect} of $T$ is the non-negative integer